Pier (bridge structure): Concrete piers

 Most of the piers of modern bridges are made of reinforced concrete or prestressed concrete for larger structures.
 Two types of forms are mainly encountered: columns or walls.

 Each support can be composed of one or more walls or columns.
 The standard-shaped walls that can be found on most highways are represented in the illustration opposite.

 Columns, being visible surfaces, are often subject to architectural research.
-This can result in a different section from the classic disk or specific surfaces.
+This can result in a different section from the classic disc or specific surfaces.
 This is called architectural concrete.

 Some structures have pile forms different from these two classic forms of column or wall.
 The deck of the Europe Bridge in Orléans (France) is supported by particularly original tripodal piers.